TYPO3-Headless/nuxt-typo3/docs/frontend/forms.md

 At this moment we support

-1. regular input fields like text, email, number and single
+1. regular input fields like text, email, number
 2. single select
 3. fieldset
 4. honeypot == hidden